 Responding to HIV and health in fragile states

 More than half of the people living with HIV live in fragile states.
-The Alliance and the International Federation of Red Cross and Red Crescent Societies (IFRC) have embarked on a new partnership to build community capacity to respond to HIV and wider health issues in these countries.
+The Alliance and the International Federation of Red Cross and Red Crescent Societies (IFRC) embarked on a new partnership in 2014 to build community capacity to respond to HIV and wider health issues in these countries.

 Following conflicts and natural disasters*, health systems are weak or are quick to collapse as health workers flee, and supplies and equipment run out.
 Preventable diseases increase alongside malnutrition, and even where health services do exist people are too afraid to risk the journey to the clinic.
 Half of all under-five deaths and one-third of maternal deaths occur in fragile states.**